Government Internet Shutdowns Have Cost $53 Billion Since 2019

 This Global Cost of Internet Shutdowns index tracks the the total economic impact of every major deliberate internet outage and social media shutdown around the world as it happens.

 This kind of deliberate disruption is internet censorship in its most extreme form.
-Not only do these internet outages infringe on citizens’ digital rights but they are also acts of economic self-harm.
+Not only do these internet outages infringe on citizens’ digital rights but they also have severe consequences for the global economy.

 The live tracker below shows the total cost of internet shutdowns for the year so far.
 Annual reports dating back to 2019 provide detailed analysis for each year.